-We have been named as a responsible party under the Superfund Act at three sites in Sunnyvale, California.
-Since 1981, we have discovered hazardous material released to the groundwater from former underground tanks on our property.
+We have been named as a responsible party on Superfund clean-up orders for three sites in Sunnyvale, California that are on the National Priorities List.
+Since 1981, we have discovered hazardous material releases to the groundwater from former underground tanks and proceeded to investigate and conduct remediation at these three sites.
 The chemicals released into the groundwater were commonly used in the semiconductor industry in the United States in the wafer fabrication process prior to 1979.

-We have proceeded to investigate and conduct remediation at these three sites.
-In 1991, we received four Final Site Clean-up Requirements Orders from the California Regional Water Quality Control Board relating to the three sites.
+In 1991, we received Final Site Clean-up Requirements Orders from the California Regional Water Quality Control Board relating to the three sites.
 We have entered into settlement agreements with other responsible parties on two of the orders.
-Under these agreements other parties have assumed the costs and primary responsibility for conducting remediation activities at two of the three sites subject to the orders.
-We remain responsible for the cost of completing these remediation activities in the event that the other parties do not fulfill their obligations under the settlement agreements.
+Under these agreements other parties have assumed most of the costs as well as the lead in conducting remediation activities under the orders.
+We remain responsible for these costs in the event that the other parties do not fulfill their obligations under the settlement agreements.

-To address anticipated future remediation costs under the orders, we have computed and recorded an estimated environmental liability of approximately \$3.3 million in accordance with applicable accounting rules.
-We have not recorded any potential insurance recoveries in determining the estimated costs of the clean-up.
+To address anticipated future remediation costs under the orders, we have computed and recorded an estimated environmental liability of approximately \$3.7 million in accordance with applicable accounting rules and have not recorded any potential insurance recoveries in determining the estimated costs of the cleanup.
 The progress of future remediation efforts cannot be predicted with certainty, and these costs may change.
-Environmental charges to earnings have not been material during any of the last three fiscal years.
 We believe that the potential liability, if any, in excess of amounts already accrued, will not have a material adverse effect on our financial condition or results of operations.